Doetinchem: Significant structures in Doetinchem

 The main church in the central square, St Catherine's Church ('Catharinakerk') was virtually destroyed in the World War II bombing and restoration took from 1948 to 1963.
 Although originally a Roman Catholic church, it became Dutch Reformed in 1591.
 There are two castles, 'De Kelder' ('The Cellar') and Slangenburg.

 The city has three windmills.
 In the city centre, there is the already mentioned De Walmolen, the bottom of which now houses the city's tourist office.
 In Dichteren, there is a mill called Aurora (Latin for 'dawn') and to the east of the city a mill called Benninkmolen.
 All these mills are open to visitors, usually open to all one weekday morning and at other times by appointment.

 A few other important buildings in the city are the Amphion-Theater, the Gruitpoort, a big cultural centre, the Rietveld Lyceum, the biggest high school in Doetinchem and the Tax administration office.

 Sport

 Doetinchem has a professional football team, De Graafschap ('The County').
 The home of De Graafschap was completely revamped to transform it into an all-seater arena.
 The stands are fully covered, with the roof painted in the blue and white of the club.

 The city has an indoor swimming pool, Rozengaarde.
 In April or May, a local evening four-day marathon is organized.

 Since 2005 a four-day marathon is organised which starts and ends in Doetinchem and runs through the Achterhoek.
 The marathon was held from 23 August to the 26th.
 Almost 15.000 people took part.

-In 2009 the city's volleyball team took part in the CEV cup playing against Haltbank Ankara from Turkey.
+In 2009 the city's volleyball team took part in the CEV cup playing against Halkbank Ankara from Turkey.